natashashannon/ActionView/README.md

 ActionView
 ==========

-Brief intro to ActionView
-Code included below.
-My project documentation can be found at at www.natashashannon.com/actionview.html
+Brief intro to ActionView.
+Project documentation can be found at at www.natashashannon.com/actionview.html and the code is included below.

 ==========
 $ rails new supplies